pypiserver/pypiserver/README.md

 ### Serving Thousands of Packages

+> [!IMPORTANT]
-By default, **pypiserver** scans the entire packages directory each time an incoming HTTP request occurs.
-This isn't a problem for a small number of packages, but causes noticeable slow-downs when serving thousands of packages.
+> By default, **pypiserver** scans the entire packages directory each time an
+> incoming HTTP request occurs.
+This isn't a problem for a small number of
+> packages, but causes noticeable slow-downs when serving thousands of packages.

 If you run into this problem, significant speedups can be gained by enabling pypiserver's directory caching functionality.
 The only requirement is to